SEO for Manufacturers

 3. Get technical with SEO

-You can optimize your content for search all you want, and your pages still won’t rank at the top of the search engine results page (SERP) if your website is a mess — technically speaking.
+You can optimize your content for search all you want, and your pages still won’t rank at the top of the SERP if your website is a mess — technically speaking.
 Technical SEO requires you to make sure your site is fast, easy to use, and secure.
 There are five major components that form the basis of technical SEO: Mobile optimization, internal linking, page load speed, HTTPS protocol, and XML site mapping.

 Let’s break it down.